Introduction

 If this were a real service you would want to scale it so it would create additional containers and process the images based on the length of the queue.
 Since this is just our own toy project though - we are unlikely to get to the point where that makes sense.
 But we can simulate it.

-To start we need to create a couple of CloudWatch alarms to use for scaling.
-Navigate to the CloudWatch console.
-Click on Alarms.
-All Alarms.
-Create Alarm.
-Click on Select metric.
-You should see a box with SQS, click on that.
-Next, click Queue Metrics.
-Select the metric that says ApproximateNumberOfMessagesVisible.
+.
 Click on Select metric.
 Change the Period to one minute so we don’t need to wait too long for the scaling events to start.
 Choose Static.
 Choose Greater.
 Choose a fairly low number like ten, in reality, you might choose something different and do some analysis around the right numbers here - but our purpose is to make the scale-up sensitive so we can watch it happen.
 Click Next.

 For the next screen, remove the notification.
 Then click Next.

-For the alarm name, I chose, watermark-autoscale-up-alarm.
-Click Next.
-Finally, click Create Alarm.
+For the alarm name, I chose, watermark-autoscale-up-alarm

 Follow the same procedure as above, except instead of greater choose Lower.
 Then set the threshold to one.
-I called this one watermark-autoscale-down-alarm.
+I called this one watermark-autoscale-down-alarm

 Next, go back to ECS console.
 Go to your cluster.
 Go to Tasks.
 Click on Stop all tasks.

 Go to the Services tab.
 Click on Create.
 This time we will choose Launch Type again, FARGATE, and LATEST.
 But in Deployment configuration choose service.
-For the service name, I chose watermarking-ecs-service.
-For desired tasks, this time I chose 0 (zero).
-Then scroll down and hit Create.
-Wait for the service to be created.
+For the service name, I chose watermarking-ecs-service

 Click on the service.
 Click on update service.
 Scroll down to Service auto scaling.
 Make sure the Use service auto scaling is ticked.
 Set the minimum and maximum tasks.
 I chose 0 and 3 respectively.
 Click on Add scaling policies.

-For each type choose Step Scaling.
-For policy names, I chose watermarking-service-scale-up-policy and watermarking-service-scale-down-policy.
+.
 Select the option to, Use an existing alarm.
 Choose Add for the scale-up policy.
 Choose Remove for the scale-down policy.
 Set the value to one for both of the policies and the type to tasks.
 Set the cooldown to one minute (60 seconds).

 When you have configured both scaling policies.
 Click on Update.